YyzHarry/multi-domain-imbalance/README.md

 ## Updates
+- __[07/2022]__ We create a [Blog post](https://towardsdatascience.com/how-to-learn-imbalanced-data-arising-from-multiple-domains-7d0c0d6e3c17) for this work (version in Chinese is also [available here](https://zhuanlan.zhihu.com/p/539749541)).
+Check it out for more details!
 - __[07/2022]__ Paper accepted to ECCV 2022.
 We have released the code and models.
 - __[03/2022]__ [arXiv version](https://arxiv.org/abs/2203.09513) posted.
 The code is currently under cleaning.
 Please stay tuned for updates.